lina2285/MechaCar_Statistical_analysis/README.md

 T-tests were ran to determine the statistical similarities or differences between manufacturing lots.
 The results of the test proved that there is very little difference between Lot 1 and 2, but Lot 3 was significantly different.
 The P-value of Lot 3 is much lower than the assumed significance level.

 ![T-tests](https://github.com/lina2285/MechaCar_statistical_analysis/blob/main/R-Analysis/T_test.png)

+## Study Design: MechaCar vs Competition

+In order to get more accurate results, a statistical study to compare performance of the MechaCar Vehicles against performance of vehicles from other manufactures.
+For this study, it is recommended to include metrics such as vehicle_weight, fuel_efficiency, MPG, Vehicle model and maintenace.
+Additionally, it is recommended to us the one-way ANOVA.